An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Background

 QC signifies a groundbreaking advancement in computation, leveraging principles from quantum physics to handle information in entirely new ways.
 Currently, the field is highly anticipated because of its potential to address problems that classical computers find insurmountable, particularly in cryptography, drug discovery, and optimization.
 This paper concentrates explicitly on the optimization aspect.

-Today, several approaches are investigated in quantum optimization, with quantum annealing (QA) \cite{morita2008mathematical} and variational quantum algorithms like the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum} being among the most notable.
+Today, several approaches are being investigated in quantum optimization, with quantum annealing (QA) \cite{morita2008mathematical} and variational quantum algorithms, such as the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum}, being among the most notable.
 Despite significant progress, quantum computers are still in their early stages compared to classical computers.
 They face challenges in efficiently solving problems due to their capacity and inherent instability.
-As a result, we are in the \textit{noisy intermediate-scale quantum} (NISQ) \cite{preskill2018quantum} era, characterized by the limitations of these devices in effectively managing complex problems.
+As a result, we are in the \textit{noisy intermediate-scale quantum} (NISQ) era \cite{preskill2018quantum}, characterized by the limitations of these devices in effectively handling complex problems.

-Despite these challenges, recent studies have increased over recent years focused on solving real-world problems using QC.
+Despite these challenges, recent studies have increased in number over the past few years, focusing on solving real-world problems using QC.
 This increase in publications highlights the community's growing interest in exploring the applications of quantum devices.
 Several factors have contributed to this intriguing development.
 Two of these factors have likely had the most influence, including the advancements in QC democratization \cite{seskir2023democratization} and the development of increasingly larger and better-connected devices.
 A primary example of the latter is D-Wave Systems' \texttt{Advantage\_System}, which comprises 5,616 qubits arranged in a Pegasus topology \cite{boothby2020next}.
 This system is currently the most widely used for solving optimization problems.